owenps/owenps.github.io/owensmith/content/_index.md

 I'm a Backend Software Engineer based out of Toronto, Canada 🇨🇦.
 Currently full-time at Amazon working on Supply Chain Optimization Technology (SCOT).

-I enjoy [writing](/blog) about life and technology, among other things.
+I'm trying to share more of my [thoughts](/blog) about life and technology, among other things.

 For business inquiries you can reach me: `owensmith321[at]gmail.com`